New at Rhode Island KIDS COUNT

 The Letís Get it Right Summit was held on Monday, May 20, 2013 from 8:00 AM to 2:30 PM at Children's Friend in Providence, RI.
 The Summit was hosted in partnership with Rhode Island KIDS COUNT, and brought together service providers, educators, corporate and community partners, and policymakers dedicated to improving the outcomes of all young children in child welfare.

-The RI Interfaith Coalition Fifth Annual Conference to Reduce Poverty Conference to be held on May 13, 2013
+The RI Interfaith Coalition Fifth Annual Conference to Reduce Poverty Conference held on May 13, 2013

 2013 Lipsitt-Duchin Lecture held on May 2, 2013